instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 # Implementing Chain Of Density

 By the end of this article, you'll have a fine-tuned GPT 3.5 model which can take in source text and output a summary which mimics a chain-of-density summarization using `Instructor`'s new jobs cli feature.
 As usual, all of the code is avaliable for reference under our `examples/chain-of-density` folder.
+We've also uploaded all our generated data to Hugging Face [here](https://huggingface.co/datasets/ivanleomk/gpt4-chain-of-density) for you to use if you'd like to try reproducing these experiments.

 ## What is a Chain Of Density?